vantunes-crl/Mini_shell/README.md

  - [ ] ◦ “>>” should redirect output with append mode.
  - [x] • Pipes | The output of each command in the pipeline is connected via a pipe to the input of the next command.
- - [Y] • Environment variables ($ followed by characters) should expand to their values.
+ - [X] • Environment variables ($ followed by characters) should expand to their values.
- - [Y] • $? should expands to the exit status of the most recently executed foreground pipeline.
+ - [X] • $? should expands to the exit status of the most recently executed foreground pipeline.
  - [ ] • ctrl-C ctrl-D ctrl-\ should work like in bash.
 • When interactive:
  - [ ] ◦ ctrl-C print a new prompt on a newline.
- - [Y] ◦ ctrl-D exit the shell. ◦ ctrl-\ do nothing.
+ - [X] ◦ ctrl-D exit the shell. ◦ ctrl-\ do nothing.